Libyan confict spells bad news for crude oil prices

-Ghajn Tuffieha Bay, also referred to as Riviera Martinique, has obtained the prestigious international award of excellence from the Foundation for Environmental Education (FEE) of Denmark.
+Ghajn Tuffieha Bay, maintained by the Gaia Foundation, is given an international award of excellence by Denmark’s Foundation for Environmental Education (FEE).

 The bay has been managed as a site of ecological importance since 1997 by the Gaia Foundation following a coastal management contract with the then Planning Authority and the Environment Ministry in 1996.